TITLE Project Supervisor

 MAJOR ADMINISTRATOR Dean, College of Humanities and Public Affairs

 The Project Supervisor is responsible for the preparation of draft budget and technical proposals for archaeological projects, directing small to medium size archaeological survey and testing projects, supervising artifact analyses, and writing technical reports for the Center for Archaeological Research.
-The Project Supervisor also assists principal investigators with large archaeological projects as assigned by the Director of the Center for Archaeological Research.
+The Project Supervisor also assists principal investigators with large archaeological projects as assigned.

 MINIMUM ACCEPTABLE QUALIFICATIONS